Modular Invariant Quark and Lepton Models in Double Covering of $S_4$ Modular Group: Lepton models based on modular symmetry

-The leptonic Dirac CP phase $\delta^{l}_{CP}$ is not measured precisely at present and the indication of a preferred value of $\delta^{l}_{CP}$ from global data analyses is rather weak, we don't include the information of $\delta^{l}_{CP}$ in the $\chi^2$ function.
 The absolute values of all coupling constants are scanned in the region $[0, 10^4]$ and the phases are freely varied in the range $[0, 2\pi]$, and the modulus $\tau$ is restricted in the right-hand part of the fundamental domain $\mathcal{D}$ with $0\leq\texttt{Re}(\tau)\leq0.5$, the reason of why not scanning the complete fundamental domain is explained below.
 We numerically minimize the $\chi^2$ function by using the minimization algorithms incorporated in the package MINUIT developed by CERN to determine the optimum values of the input parameters.
 We find that 15 models can give very good fit to the data for certain values of input parameters.
 We display the best fit values of the input parameter for which the $\chi^2$ function reach a global minimum $\chi^2_{\text{min}}$ in table~\ref{tab:goodmodel_para_obs}, and we also give the predictions for lepton mixing parameters and neutrino masses at the best fitting point in table~\ref{tab:goodmodel_para_obs}.
+We see that the charged lepton mass hierarchies require hierarchical values of the parameters $\alpha$, $\beta$ and $\gamma$, this can be naturally realized by the weighton mechanism~\cite{King:2020qaj}.
 For all the 15 phenomenologically viable models, the light neutrino mass matrix $M_{\nu}$ depends on a single complex parameter $g_2/g_1$ and the complex modulus $\tau$ besides the overall scale $g^2_1v^2_u/\Lambda$.
-Hence the three lepton mixing angles, Dirac and Majorana CP phases and three light neutrino masses are completely determined by five real parameters $|g_2/g_1|$, $\arg{(g_2/g_1)}$, $\texttt{Re}(\tau)$, $\texttt{Im}(\tau)$, and $g^2_1v_u^2/\Lambda$.
+Hence the three lepton mixing angles, Dirac and Majorana CP phases and three light neutrino masses are completely determined by five real parameters $|g_2/g_1|$, $\arg{(g_2/g_1)}$, $\texttt{Re}(\tau)$, $\texttt{Im}(\tau)$, and $g^2_1v_u^2/\Lambda$ whose values can be fixed by the precisely measured lepton mixing angles and neutrino mass squared splittings shown in Eq.~\eqref{eq:lepton-observables}.
 The number of free parameters is four less than the that of observables, therefore these models are quite predictive.
+It is remarkable that all these 15 models can predict the unknown values of absolute neutrino masses, the Dirac and Majorana CP violation phases, and the effective neutrino masses in neutrinoless double beta decay.
+These predictions could be tested in future more sensitive experiments.
 Note that the models $C_i$-$S_9$ and $C_i$-$S_{10}$ contain more free parameters, consequently we don't not show the numerical results of these model here.
 As can be seen from table~\ref{tab:goodmodel_para_obs}, the three lepton mixing angles $\theta_{12}$, $\theta_{13}$, $\theta_{23}$ and the neutrino mass squared difference $\Delta m^2_{21}$, $\Delta m^2_{31}$ fall in the $1\sigma$ experimental range for these 15 viable models except the models $C_1$-$S_3$ and $C_4$-$S_3$ where $\sin^2\theta_{23}=0.4949$ is outside the $1\sigma$ region but still in the $3\sigma$ region.
+Although predictions for the lepton mixing angles are quite similar, the predictions for CP violation phases $\delta^{l}_{CP}$, $\alpha_{21}$ and $\alpha_{31}$ as well as light neutrino masses $m_{1, 2, 3}$ and $|m_{ee}|$ are different.
+The future long baseline neutrino experiments DUNE~\cite{Acciarri:2016crz,Acciarri:2015uup,Strait:2016mof,Acciarri:2016ooe} and T2HK~\cite{Abe:2018uyc}, if running in both neutrino and anti-neutrino modes, will significantly improve the precision on $\theta_{23}$ and $\delta^{l}_{CP}$.
+Hence future neutrino oscillation facilities have the potential to discriminate among the above possible cases, or rule out some of them completely.
+It seems extremely difficult or impossible to directly measure the two Majorana CP violating phases from any feasible measurements of the lepton number violating processes.
+However, the Majorana phases play an important role in the neutrinoless double beta, and most of our predictions for the effective neutrino mass $|m_{ee}|$ is within the reach of future neutrinoless double decay experiments, as discussed below.
+Moreover, the predictions for neutrino masses in our models could be tested at cosmological experiments such as Planck which can constrain the sum of light neutrino masses.